-Financial instruments that potentially subject the Group to concentrations of credit risk consist principally of cash and cash equivalents, restricted short-term bank deposits and trade receivables.
-Cash and cash equivalents and restricted short-term bank deposits are invested in major banks in Israel, the United States, Canada and the Cayman Islands.
+Financial instruments that potentially subject the Group to concentrations of credit risk consist principally of cash and cash equivalents, bank deposits and trade receivables.
+Cash and cash equivalents and bank deposits are invested in major banks in Israel, the United States, Canada and the Cayman Islands.
 Such deposits in the United States may be in excess of insured limits and are not insured in other jurisdictions.
-Management believes that the financial institutions that hold the Group's cash and cash equivalents and restricted short-term bank deposits are financially sound and that low credit risk therefore exists with respect to these financial instruments.
+Management believes that the financial institutions that hold the Group's cash and cash equivalents and bank deposits are financially sound and that low credit risk therefore exists with respect to these financial instruments.
 Generally, these deposits may be redeemed upon demand and, therefore, bear minimal risk.

 The Group's trade accounts receivables are mainly derived from sales to customers in the United States, Canada, Europe and Israel.
-At December 31, 2007, three different wholesale customers in the United States represented approximately 16.0%, 14.7% and 12.2% of the trade accounts receivable, net.
+At December 31, 2008, three different wholesale customers in the United States represented approximately 15.0%, 12.5% and 11.2% of the trade accounts receivable, net.
 The Group has adopted credit policies and standards intended to mitigate inherent risk while accommodating sales growth.
 The Group performs ongoing credit evaluations of its customers' financial condition when deemed necessary, but does not generally require collateral for its customers' accounts receivable.